hermesthecat/sourcegraph2api/README.md

 - **Full OpenAI Compatibility**: Works seamlessly with existing OpenAI libraries and tools.
 - **Built-in Admin Panel**: A comprehensive web interface to manage the entire proxy.
-- **Dynamic Cookie & API Key Pools**: Manage multiple Sourcegraph cookies and generate API keys for your users, all from the UI.
+- **Dynamic Sourcegraph API Keys & Proxy API Keys**: Manage multiple Sourcegraph API Keys and generate Proxy API keys for your users, all from the UI.
 - **Usage Statistics & Metrics**: Detailed dashboard with charts for requests, errors, and model usage.
 - **Broad Model Support**: Access to over 35 of the latest AI models from Anthropic, Google, OpenAI, etc.
 - **Streaming Support**: Full `stream: true` support for real-time responses.